NeOneSoft/SRE-Bootcamp-Q12023/INSTRUCTIONS.md

 pip install -r requirements.txt
 ```

-5.- Run the application
+5.- Run the application located in python directory

 ```
 python3 api.py
 ```

-Running tests
+Running tests located in python directory

 While api.py is running, open a new terminal and execute: